Daily nutritional requirements for an adult service dog. How to properly feed service breed dogs? Feed class and energy value

 Total - 9015 117,4 39,0 313 366 21,59

 (The diet lacks 17.6 g of protein, 7554 mg of calcium, 4441 mg of phosphorus.
-This diet should be supplemented with about 30 g of fishmeal or other protein-rich feed, as well as 20 g of bone meal.)
+To this diet you need to add about 30 g of fish meal or other food rich in protein, as well as 20 g of bone meal)

-A diet in which dogs have an average body condition and constant body weight is considered correct.
-If the dogs are losing weight, it means that there is not enough food, and, conversely, they are getting fat - the diet needs to be reduced.
-Compliance with the requirements of feeding standards is the main condition for a good nutrition.
+A diet in which dogs have average fatness and constant body weight is considered correct.
+If dogs are losing weight, it means there is not enough food, and, on the contrary, if they are getting fat, the diet needs to be reduced.
+Compliance with feeding standards is the main condition for good nutrition.

-The appetite of dogs should be monitored.
-Its deterioration indicates an incorrectly composed diet.
-Diet for dogs should be diversified by changing meat products, cereals and vegetables.
-For these purposes, a weekly distribution of feed is used (Table 7).
+You need to watch your dog's appetite.
+Its deterioration indicates an incorrectly formulated diet.
+The diet for dogs should be varied by changing meat products, cereals and vegetables.
+For these purposes, a weekly feed layout is used (Table 7).

 Table 7.
-Approximate weekly distribution of food per adult dog, g
+Approximate weekly food allocation for one adult dog, g

 1 2 3 4 5 6 7